MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 ## Frequently asked questions

-**When I select past 31 days or past 12 months, why do I then have to choose a specific day or specific month respectively.**
+**When I select past 31 days or past 12 months, why do I then have to choose a specific day or specific month.**

-The calendar view today in Microsoft search usage reports is a two-step process. first select the date range from the dropdown (past 31 days or past 12 months) and then select the start day or month.
+The calendar view, today, in Microsoft search usage reports is a two-step process.
+First select the date range from the dropdown (past 31 days or past 12 months) and then select the start day or month.

 The top, abandoned, and failed query tables show results from either the day or the month you choose.